WhatDanDoes/silid/README.md

 Two RDS databases are being used for silid and can be seen in the AWS console listed as `ss1e8pfmqwgebvu` for silid-dev.languagetechnology.org and `ss1fejs6cgbasrw` for silid.languagetechnology.org.
 These databases were created manually through the AWS dashboard and set to `db.t3.micro` instance type.
 Daily backups are being taken and handled throughout the RDS service.

 In the event of a database outage or loss, the database can be restored by [restoring a snapshot of the database instance](https://console.aws.amazon.com/rds/home?region=us-east-1#database:id=ss1fejs6cgbasrw;is-cluster=false;tab=maintenance-and-backups) or recreated entirely [here](https://console.aws.amazon.com/rds/home?region=us-east-1#launch-dbinstance:gdb=false;s3-import=false).

+## AWS SES

+For the development_aws and production environments (silid-dev, silid), email is dependent on the [Amazon Simple Email Service](https://console.aws.amazon.com/ses/home?region=us-east-1#verified-sender-details:domain:languagetechnology.org) (SES).
+A config file named `aws.json` is required in the `config` directory of `silid-server` with SES credentials.
+This is currently being created by a step in the build process handled by TeamCity (see Add AWS aws.json file).

 ## Troubleshooting